Can AI Help Analyze Trends In My Business Metrics?

 - Clear metric definitions.
 Use shared descriptions, formulas, and certification so everyone uses the same version of "Revenue" and "Active Customers".

 - Useful dimensions.
-Region, channel, product, plan, and customer segment unlock rich comparisons and make interacting with an AI much more natural.
+Region, channel, product, plan, and customer segment unlock rich comparisons and make interacting with AI much more natural.

 - Access and governance.
 Role-based permissions protect sensitive data while keeping analysis self-serve.